andrewjtimmons/bikelanes/README.md

 # bikelanes
 Maps of bike lanes contrasted with car lanes

-Go to andrewjtimmons.github.io/bikelanes to see it live.
+Go to andrewjti mmons.github.io/bikelanes to see it live.